tsupplis/pcdos11-hacking/README.md

 - pce emulator (test)
 - emu2 (for build from macosx/linux)
 - pc-dos 1.1 floppy image (for test if available)
-- exe2bin.exe
+- exe2bin.exe (any DOW will do)
-- ibm assembler 2.0 or masm >= 3.0 (masm.exe link.exe)
+- ibm assembler 2.0 or masm >= 3.0 or compatible (masm.exe link.exe)

 ### DOS